-- Tier 1 (Generic Drugs) includes generic drugs.
-This is the lowest cost-sharing tier. - Tier 2 (Brand Drugs) includes brand drugs and may include some generic drugs.
-This is the highest cost-sharing tier. - Tier 3 (Non-Medicare Rx/OTC Drugs) includes some prescriptions and over-the-counter (OTC) generic and brand drugs that are covered by Michigan Medicaid.
+- Tier 1 (Generic Drugs) includes generic drugs. - Tier 2 (Brand Drugs) includes brand drugs and may include some generic drugs. - Tier 3 (Non-Medicare Rx/OTC Drugs) includes some prescriptions and over-the-counter (OTC) generic and brand drugs that are covered by Michigan Medicaid.